rdkcentral/python_raft/README.md

 ## Features:

-### Configuration Driven Testing
+### Configuration Management

-Test environments are defined in dedicated configuration files.
-These files describe the racks, the devices within them, network settings and other essential test parameters.
-Allowing in ultimate flexibility in testing setup, without needing to modify the test.
+The system includes a flexible parsing mechanism for configuration.
+This allows simple environment configuration for describing racks, the devices within them, network settings and other essential test parameters.
+Providing ultimate flexibility in testing setup, without needing to modify the test.

-### Command-Line Test Control
+### Command-Line Customisation

-Test runs can be customised by providing command-line arguments when you start a test.
+Test runs can be customised by providing dynamic command-line arguments.
 These arguments might specify which rack to use, device slots to target, debug mode, and other runtime settings.
 The system intelligently combines these arguments with your pre-defined configurations.

 ### Device Control and Management

-Centralized Device Management: The core of your system is a device manager that provides a centralized way to organize and control multiple devices in the testing setup.
+**Centralized Device Management**: The core of the system is a device manager that provides a centralized way to organize and control multiple devices in the testing setup.

 It understands how to:
-- **Model Devices**: Represents each device as an object, encapsulating its configuration details.
+- **Model Devices**: Representing each device as an object, encapsulating its configuration details.
-- **Establish Consoles**: Establishes different types of communication channels with devices, supporting protocols like SSH, Telnet, or Serial for management and control.
+- **Establish Consoles**: Establishing different types of communication channels with devices, supporting protocols like SSH, Telnet, or Serial for management and control.
 - **Manage Power**: Integrates with power control mechanisms to cycle the power state of devices as needed during testing.
-- **Handle Outbound Connections**: Configures devices to initiate outbound connections if required by your test scenarios.
+- **Handle Inbound/Outbound Connections**: Configures devices to initiate inbound/outbound connections if required by your test scenarios.
 - **Remote Control**: Provides a unified interface for sending remote control commands to your devices, abstracting differences between remote types.

 ## Why Use This System

-**Organization**: It introduces structure to your test environment, making it easier to manage test cases and scenarios.
+- **Minimal Infrastructure**: Adaptive minimal testing infrastructure requiring no specialised hardware.
+- **Quick setup**: With python and some pip packages installed, testing can begin.

-**Flexibility**: Supports various devices, communication protocols, and integrates with different power control systems.
+- **Flexibility**: Supports various devices, communication protocols, and integrates with different power control systems.

-**Ease of Use**: Provides a clear interface to interact with devices, simplifying your test scripts and focusing on the test logic itself.
+- **Ease of Use**: Provides a clear interface to interact with devices, simplifying your test scripts and focusing on the test logic itself.

-**Minimal set up requirements**: With just python and some pip packages installed, you're ready to begin testing.
+- **Organization**: Introduces structure to your test environment, making it easier to manage test cases and scenarios.

 ## Installation